bitnami/charts/bitnami/thanos/README.md

 You can intregrate Thanos with Prometheus & Alertmanager using this chart and the [Bitnami kube-prometheus chart](https://github.com/bitnami/charts/tree/master/bitnami/kube-prometheus) following the steps below:

-> Note: in this example we will use MinIO<sup>TM</sup> (subchart) as the Objstore.
+> Note: in this example we will use MinIO(R) (subchart) as the Objstore.
 Every component will be deployed in the "monitoring" namespace.

 - Create a **values.yaml** like the one below: